explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 doing as a physicist.
 It’s like, everybody’s doing this, this is the essence of all human activity.”

-In c or Python there’s no built-in way of composing two functions.
+In most languages there’s no built-in way of composing two functions.
 Something as fundamental as combining functions is not built into the language.

 Haskell is built around composition.
 In Haskell, as in math, composition is represented as a dot.

-“Once you realise how simple things are in Haskell, the inability to express straightforward concepts in other languages is a little embarrassing.“
+“Once you realise how simple things are in Haskell, the inability to express straightforward concepts in C++ is a little embarrassing.“

 Compare with Unix.